-This week we have a guest blog from artist Pippa Hale who is working on a thought provoking new commission, Consumption, which explores social history at the Workhouse Museum…
+A guest blog from artist Pippa Hale, who created thought-provoking commission, Consumption, which explores social history at the Workhouse Museum.

 I’m absolutely thrilled to be working with Ripon Museums Trust to create a new site-specific artwork for the former Dining Hall, which will be opened later this year as part of the Workhouse Museum’s expansion.